matheusleandroo/random-numbers-web/README.md

 - Run **`yarn start`** to start de aplication.

 Now you can use from your browser "**Random Numbers WEB**".

-:exclamation: :exclamation: :exclamation: This project is online at <a href="https://www.numerosaleatorios.online/">random numbers</a> :scream:

 <h3>Built With</h3>